chris1111/Wireless-USB-Big-Sur-Adapter/README.md

 ## It seems that it does not work on Mac M1 Apple chip, working only for Mac Intel.

-### Latest Update 01 March 2022 Add Portuguese language credit : @erikadeolima
+### Latest Update 01 March 2022 Add Portuguese language

 ## List Update: ⬇︎
 <details>